ChatImproVR/The-Book/src/Beginner_Tutorial/adding_object_behaviors.md

     }
 }
 ```
-The direction is declare as mutable since that value will change based on the input.
-The second line will read the frametime based on the `FrameTime` feature; it use the idea of [subscribe and publish](https://chatimprovr.github.io/The-Book/Core_Concepts/pub_sub.html).In short, it will read the first message that contains the `FrameTime` feature and will save it as `frame_time`.
-The thrid line initilize the input from keyboard.
-If you are planning to take input from the keyboard, then you need to declare that statement before calling any keyboard input related function.The value `input` is from the updated struct on the `ClientState`.
-The last line set a deadzone for the controller.
-Controller deadzone is the amount your control stick can move before it’s recognized in game.
+The direction is declared as mutable since that value will change based on the input.
+The second line will read the frametime based on the `FrameTime` feature; it use the idea of [subscribe and publish](https://chatimprovr.github.io/The-Book/Core_Concepts/pub_sub.html).
+In short, it will read the first message that contains the FrameTime feature and will save it as frame_time.
+The third line initializes the input from the keyboard.
+If you are planning to take input from the keyboard, then you need to declare that statement before calling any keyboard input-related function.
+The value input is from the updated struct on the ClientState.
+The last line sets a dead zone for the controller.
+The controller dead zone is the amount your control stick can move before it's recognized in the game.

-Now, let's focus on input listener part.
-Look at the next following code.
+Now let's focus on input listener part:
 ```rust
 // Block 1
 if let Some(GamepadState(gamepads)) = io.inbox_first() {